nwheels-io/NWheels/CONTRIBUTING.md

 Bugs and enhancements can be reported by anyone.
 Please make sure you follow these rules:

-- Always search existing issues first.
+- Always search for existing issues first.
 Maybe your issue was already reported or suggested as part of another issue.
 - If not found, create a new issue, and label it as explained above.
 If you're going to resolve it, please assign it to yourself right off.
 - Project maintainers will review the issue and prioritize it.
-If you assigned the issue to yourself, it will be scheduled to current iteration.
+Regardless of the priority, if you assigned the issue to yourself, it will be scheduled to current iteration.
 - In cases of critical issues, maintainers may take over and provide their own resolution.
 Take-overs will be communicated in the issue thread.
 - Everyone is welcome to join the discussion in the issue thread at any stage.
 Technical clarifications and problem reproductions may be of great help to those who's working on the issue.